codedrops/interview-prep/javascript/javascript-Q&A.md

 By understanding and properly handling `NaN`, you can write more robust JavaScript code.

-## 11. Passed by Value and Passed by Reference in JavaScript
+## 11. Passed by Value and Passed by Reference

 In JavaScript, variables can be passed by value or by reference depending on the type of data they hold.
 Understanding this distinction is crucial for avoiding unintended side effects in your code.